MohammedIrfan244/sign-generator/README.md

-# EFSP Signature Generator
+# .pfx Signature Generator

-A simple Node.js utility that loads a `.pfx` certificate, signs the current UTC timestamp using RSA-SHA256, and outputs a Base64-encoded signature.
+A lightweight Node.js utility that loads a `.pfx` certificate, signs the current UTC timestamp (or any arbitrary text) using RSA-SHA256, and outputs a Base64-encoded digital signature.

-This signature can be used for Tyler Technologies EFSP (e-filing) integrations where a `tyl-api-auth` header or WS-Security signature is required.

 ---